josephtesla/quiz-api/README.md

    - Pass `?byCurrentUser=1` query to get all submissions of the current user for the quiz

 - `GET /quiz/[:quizId]/submissions/[:submissionId]` Gets single submission details with breakdown/analysis
+- `GET /submissions/by-user` Gets all submissions made by the current/signed in user (on any quiz)